-Let’s dissect a couple of Ferguson’s inaccuracies.
+Let’s dissect a couple of the inaccuracies about the college admissions process that Ferguson has presented on his press tour.
 Ferguson “fears for [his son] in a process that’s become a nationwide talent hunt favoring teenage extroverts and self-marketers.”
 Wrote Ferguson, “I wasn’t sure my son had the personality for it.”
 Is it important to market yourself?
 Yes.
 Welcome to the real world.
 How does his son expect to ever get a job if he can’t market himself?
 But do extroverts stand a better chance of admission than introverts?
 Absolutely not.

 Mr. Ferguson seems to be under the impression that students who “dislike talking about themselves, whose every sentence is not ‘a little stink bomb of braggadocio’ are at a disadvantage.”
 He goes on to say, “Once the larger culture considered reticence a virtue.”
-Mr. Ferguson couldn’t be more wrong.
-Applicants who brag about themselves throughout their application put themselves at a disadvantage…not an advantage.
+Mr. Ferguson couldn’t be more off-base.
+Applicants who brag about themselves throughout their applications put themselves at a significant disadvantage…not an advantage.
 Human beings are reading these applications.
 Human beings are going to advocate for people they like.
 And “braggadocios” are inherently unlikeable.
-Bragging in college essays can in fact doom one’s application.
+Bragging in college essays can in fact doom one’s candidacy.

 Studies show that a little under half of the general population is considered introverted.
 And studies also show that a majority of the gifted population, those students who admissions counselors crave, are introverts.
-So, Mr. Ferguson, you’re saying that admissions committees are overlooking the majority of the gifted population because they don’t brag about themselves in every sentence of their application?
-You couldn’t be more wrong.
-If what Mr. Ferguson was saying were true, how did the girl who enjoys reading poetry under a tree on the campus green get in, or how did the computer wizard who spends hours programming in his dorm room get in?
+So, Mr. Ferguson, you’re saying that admissions committees are overlooking the majority of the gifted population because they don’t brag about themselves in every sentence of their applications?
+Of course not!
+If what Mr. Ferguson was saying were true, how did the girl who enjoys reading poetry under a tree on the campus green get in, or how did the computer wizard who spends hours programming in his dorm room earn admission?
+Come on now!